 We've rounded up the best airline cards, including some elite card options for those willing to spend a bit more on an annual fee.

-If you primarily fly American, you'd be smart to keep this card in your wallet.
-You earn 2 AAdvantage miles for every dollar spent at restaurants, gas stations and on American Airlines purchases, and 1 mile on everything else.
+If you primarily fly American, you'd be smart to keep this card from our partner in your wallet.
+You earn 2 AAdvantage miles for every dollar spent at restaurants, gas stations and on eligible American Airlines purchases, and 1 mile on everything else.

-You also get your first checked bag free for you and up to four traveling companions on the same reservation, as well as a $125 American Airlines discount after you spend $20,000 or more on your card.
-Apply now and earn 50,000 bonus miles after you spend $2,500 on the card within the first three months of opening the account.
+You also get your first checked bag free for you and up to four traveling companions on the same reservation, as well as a $125 American Airlines flight discount after you spend $20,000 or more during your cardmembership year and renew your card.
+Apply now and earn 50,000 bonus miles after you spend $2,500 on the card within the first 3 months of opening the account.

 Annual Fee: $450